awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.6\.11 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9611"></a>

+PostgreSQL version 9\.6\.11 contains several bug fixes for issues in release 9\.6\.10\.
+For more information on the fixes in PostgreSQL 9\.6\.11, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-11.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+With this version, the logical decoding plugin `wal2json` has been updated to commit `9e962ba`\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.6\.10 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9610"></a>

 PostgreSQL version 9\.6\.10 contains several bug fixes for issues in release 9\.6\.9\.
 For more information on the fixes in 9\.6\.10, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-6-10.html)\.